Jennifer Wofford

 Meditation & Mindfulness:

 Meditation is the practice of quieting our busy minds, pausing to breathe, and coming to rest inside a state of support and peacefulness.
 With advanced meditation we are connecting to a vast, available, expansive, nourishing source of awareness, connection, and stability.
 I’ve been fortunate to study at the Washington Center for Consciousness Studies with Rudy and Sharon Bauer for about 10 years, and participate in a daily meditation with advanced practitioners from the Center, where we practice with Buddhist texts, Psychology of Being, Chi Gong, Kashmir Shavism, Phenomenology, the experience of the Beingness of our Being and the field of awareness. www.meditatelive.com.
 I will offer as much of these skills as you may wish to try, as one method or another may be right for you.
-Our group is currently practicing the Medicine Buddha text and the 20th Tara text every morning that they may support and increase all of our ability to cut through this epidemic, and support the healing of all who need it.

 Yoga and Movement: